Looking-Glass/AudioVisualization/README.md

 [How to use]

-Space key - Switch audio source, default is microphone inpute.
+Key Space  - Switch audio source, default is microphone inpute.

 Key Z and X - Switch effects